 But why is Houston, Texas, in particular, one of the worst cities for weed?

 Houston, Texas strictly prohibits the possession, cultivation, and sale of marijuana.
-While the state does have a limited medical marijuana program, it only allows for the use of low-THC cannabis extracts to treat a handful of medical conditions.
+While the state does have a limited medical marijuana program, it only permits the use of low-THC cannabis extracts, including those with minimal amounts of THCa, to treat a small number of qualifying medical conditions.

 Note that the medical use of marijuana typically requires higher doses of cannabis products given that it’s a treatment for a medical condition.